realumhelp/Creality-K1-and-K1-Max_wiki/Use-KAMP.md

 - Then, click on `SAVE AND RESTART` button in the top right corner.

-- Open the `moonraker.conf` file and add this to the end of the file (or enable these lines if they are already present) to have future updates:
+- Open the `moonraker.conf` file and enable this lines by removing `#` before (or add this lines if you don't have them) to have future updates:

   ```
   # Remove '#' if you use KAMP